 Today, startups do not need to desperately expand to the US or Europe for scale (if there isn't an appropriate fit).
 They can focus on India and regional markets such as South East/West Asia to achieve scale.
 Even for companies aiming for the Western markets, there are playbooks that have been created by Inmobi, Zoho, Druvaa, Freshworks, Innovacer, and Chargebee, etc.

 The talent scenario for startups has seen a wide transformation.
 Entrepreneurship has become mainstream as opposed to an earlier time when it was viewed as a monetary, career, and social risk.
 Being an entrepreneur or working for a startup is now a cool and sought-after employment choice.
-With ESOP buy-backs announced by the likes of RazorPay, Zetwork, Cred, and many others, jobseekers see start-ups as great places to work for and be compensated handsomely.
+With ESOP buy-backs announced by the likes of RazorPay, Zetwerk, Cred, and many other, job seekers see start-ups as great places to work for and be compensated handsomely

 With Flipkart, Swiggy, Ola, etc. achieving large scales of operations, technology talent that helped these unicorns gain scale is available to do the same for newer ventures in the market, thus creating depth.

 Policy drives change, and the Indian government has acted as a huge catalyst to grow the startup ecosystem and create a startup friendly environment with initiatives such as Atmanirbhar Bharat, direct listing of equity shares of companies incorporated in India on overseas stock exchanges, GIFT City (IFSC), SEBI AIPAC, and the National Startup AdvisoryCouncil.